-U.S. Senate rejects second Democratic bid for documents in Trump impeachment trial
+U.S. Senate blocks three Democratic bids for documents in Trump impeachment trial

 McConnell unveiled a plan on Monday for what would be a potentially quick trial without new testimony or evidence.
 It would have given Democratic prosecutors and Trump’s lawyers 48 hours, evenly split, to present their arguments over four days.

 That plan was changed to give each side three days to give opening arguments.
-The rules also will allow the House’s record of the impeachment probe admitted as evidence in the trial, as Democrats had demanded.
+The rules also will allow the House’s record of the impeachment probe to be admitted as evidence in the trial, as Democrats had demanded.

 “We discussed it at lunch.
 It was pretty much a (Republican) conference consensus that made a lot more sense,” Republican Senator Ron Johnson said.